Gold plating: Jewellery

 Gold plated silver jewellery can still tarnish as the silver atoms diffuse into the gold layer, causing slow gradual fading of its color and eventually causing tarnishing of the surface.
 This process may take months and even years, depending on the thickness of the gold layer.
-A barrier metal layer is used to counter this effect - these can be nickel or rhodium.
+A barrier metal layer is used to counter this effect; these can be nickel or rhodium.
 Copper, which also migrates into gold, does so more slowly than silver.
 The copper is usually further plated with nickel.
 A gold-plated silver article is usually a silver substrate with layers of copper, nickel, and gold deposited on top of it.

-Infrared reflectivity
+Space applications

-Gold, applied by evaporated methods or electroplating, has been specified by NASA to thermally control spacecraft instruments, due to its 99% reflectivity in infrared wavelengths.
+Gold, applied by evaporated methods or electroplating, has been specified by NASA to thermally control spacecraft instruments, due to its 99.4% reflectivity in infrared wavelengths.

 Electronics

 Gold plating is often used in electronics, to provide a corrosion-resistant electrically conductive layer on copper, typically in electrical connectors and printed circuit boards.

 With direct gold-on-copper plating, the copper atoms tend to diffuse through the gold layer, causing tarnishing of its surface and formation of an oxide and/or sulphide layer.

 A layer of a suitable barrier metal, usually nickel, is often deposited on the copper substrate before the gold plating.
 The layer of nickel provides mechanical backing for the gold layer, improving its wear resistance.
 It also reduces the impact of pores present in the gold layer.

 Both the nickel and gold layers can be plated by electrolytic or electroless processes.
 There are many factors to consider in selection of either electrolytic or electroless plating methods.
 These include what the deposit will be used for, configuration of the part, materials compatibility and cost of processing.
 In different applications, electrolytic or electroless plating can have cost advantages.

 At higher frequencies, the skin effect may cause higher losses due to higher electrical resistance of nickel; a nickel-plated trace can have its useful length shortened three times in the 1 GHz band in comparison with the non-plated one.
 Selective plating is used, depositing the nickel and gold layers only on areas where it is required and does not cause the detrimental side effects.

 Gold plating may lead to formation of gold whiskers.

 Wire bonding between gold plated contacts and aluminium wires or between aluminium contacts and gold wires under certain conditions develops a brittle layer of gold-aluminium intermetallics, known as purple plague.